-Do C-section babies have weaker immune systems?
+Do c-section babies have a weaker immune system?
 Research shows that birth by cesarean section can influence your baby’s microbiome and immune health.

 New research has found that babies born via cesarean section may have an impaired immune system in later life due to the lack of exposure to maternal bacteria that would occur during the standard birthing process.